-Schrader has recently transitioned to religious scholarship after a long career as a singer/songwriter.
+Elizabeth transitioned to religious scholarship after a long career as a singer/songwriter.
 She was the first winner of the Pantene Pro-Voice competition in 2001, after a performance opening for Jewel at SummerStage in New York's Central Park.
 You can watch a video of that performance here.
 Prizes included a nationwide club tour with Poe, as well as a demo deal with Atlantic Records.
 Her band also took part in Jewel's "Soul City Cafe" program for independent artists, and opened three shows on Jewel's "This Way" tour.
 She has opened for other artists as diverse as India.Arie, Michelle Branch, Ray LeMontagne, and Rusted Root.